mayshin10/Digital-Signal-Processor/README.md

-# Digital Signal Processor: </br> three filtering mode
+# Digital Signal Processor: </br> three filtering modes

 This project is to design a digital signal processor with three filtering modes; edge, sharp and blur.